Hyperbolic structures on link complements, octahedral decompositions, and quantum $\mathfrak{sl}_2$: Gluing equations

-We can only compute non-pinched shapings in this manner because at a pinched crossing the expressions appearing in \eqref{eq:positive-a-relations} and \eqref{eq:negative-a-relations} are indeterminate.
-Conversely, any non-pinched shaping determines a solution of the \(b\)-gluing equations by forgetting the \(a\)-variables. \end{proof}
+We can only compute non-pinched \(\chi\)-colorings in this manner because at a pinched crossing the expressions appearing in \eqref{eq:positive-a-relations} and \eqref{eq:negative-a-relations} are indeterminate.
+Conversely, any non-pinched \(\chi\)-coloring determines a solution of the \(b\)-gluing equations by forgetting the \(a\)-variables.
+This gives an inverse to \(\beta\). \end{proof}

 \begin{example} Consider the diagram \(D\) of the figure-eight knot given in \cref{fig:figure-eight-labeled}.
 For simplicity, we restrict to the boundary-parabolic case where the meridian eigenvalue \(m\) is \(1\).
 We assign \(b\)-variables \(b_1, \dots, b_8\) to the segments of \(D\).
 The equation for segment \(1\) is